 Vacation time is nearing, and you’d love to be able to travel with your dog.
-Or maybe you and your family are packing up to move to a new area with your dog.
-Do you know how to keep your dog safe while traveling?
+Or maybe you and your family are packing up to move to a new area and your pooch will be along for the long drive.
+Do you know how to keep your furry companion safe while traveling?

-Whether traveling in a car, on a train, or boat, or in an airplane, you can take steps to keep your dog safe while you travel to an exciting destination or begin a new journey as a family.
-Any time you plan a road trip with your dog, please consider the following to ensure their safety.
+Whether moving from place to place in a car, train, boat, or in an airplane, you can take steps to keep your dog safe while you travel to an exciting destination or begin a new journey as a family.
+Any time you plan a road trip with your dog, consider the following to ensure their safety.

 Cars, Trains, and Planes

-If your dog knows the words, “Wanna go for a ride?” then he’s probably going to be excited for a long road trip.
-But even if he’s used to going for short rides around town, it doesn’t mean he is ready for longer trips.
-And if your dog is not excited for local trips, you might want to spend some time preparing your companion for a longer journey.
-To keep your dog calm while riding for longer lengths of time, you could prepare him by taking longer local trips.
-With quick training sessions, you can express your expectations with your pup to ensure he knows where he needs to be within the car and how to remain calm and quiet and in place so as not to distract you as you drive.
+If your dog knows the words, “Wanna go for a ride?” they are probably going to be excited about a long road trip.
+But even if they are used to going for short rides around town, it doesn’t mean they are ready for longer trips.
+And if your dog is not excited for local jaunts, you might want to spend some time preparing your companion for a long journey.
+To keep your dog calm while riding for longer lengths of time, prepare them by taking longer local trips as practice before the big day.
+With quick training sessions, you can express your expectations with your pup to ensure they know where they need to be within the car and how to remain calm, quiet and in place so as not to distract you as you drive.